-Behind every great esports team there are staff who will help train and get the best out of them.
-Here’s information on how to become a coach and what the role consists of…
+Behind every great esports team are staff who will help train the players and get the best out of them.
+Here’s some key info on the role and how to become a coach…

 What is a coach?